The Ugly Truth About Love

 One of the best things you can do is stop posting anything personal on Facebook or talking to family or friends about your marriage/relationship.
 This is going to be absolutely terrifying for you, but it is the only way to have the relationship that you want and stop self-sabotaging it.

 If you are in the Saver role, the hardest thing for you is to stop trying to rescue everyone, including your significant other.
-I get it, you have spent your whole life feeling valued by saving other people, coming to the rescue, saving the day, etc. And those constant fantasies in your head that you miraculously are the hero is based on delusion.
+I get it, you have spent your whole life feeling valued by saving other people, coming to the rescue, saving the day, etc. And those constant fantasies in your head that you miraculously are the hero are based on delusion.

 Yes, delusion.